-Stuff, a four-part television documentary series which Wendy produced, wrote and presented, premiered on ABC TV in March 2008.
-In late 2008 Wendy and Angela Catterns recorded a 16 part podcasting series for ABC Radio Local titled Is It Just Me? which returned for a second season in 2009.
+STUFF, a four-part television documentary series which Wendy produced, wrote and presented, premiered on ABC TV in March 2008.
+In late 2008 Wendy and Angela Catterns recorded a 16 part podcasting series for ABC Radio Local called IS IT JUST ME? which returned for a second season in 2009.
 Together they debated and discussed their observations and conclusions on everyday life.
 The podcasts are available for download from the ABC Radio Local website.
-Wendy teamed up again with Angela Catterns on ABC News Radio with a new show called It's News to Me, which recapped the week's events.
+Wendy teamed up again with Angela Catterns on ABC News Radio with a new show called IT’S NEWS TO ME, which recapped the week’s events.
+Wendy still works as a radio broadcaster for the ABC.
+She has been a columnist for the Good Weekend, The Sunday Telegraph and many magazines.

-Wendy is currently the Editor in Chief of The Hoopla, an online news and magazine website.
-She and her husband Brendan have two young children and live on Sydney's Northern Beaches.
+Wendy and her husband Brendan have two children and live on Sydney’s Northern Beaches.

 Client Comments for Wendy Harmer

 - We selected Wendy Harmer from her Australian Story - it was as perfect 'link' to the project we were launching.
 She was amazing she read all the material we sent to brief her & looked through the CD we were launching.
 She told the audience an extremely personal story that she had not shared before.
 Her genuine emotion was amazing & really added to a great night.
 I could not recommend her highly enough.

 Knox City Council - Youth Services